Human-Conscious Software

 Intentional AI

-Artificial intelligence is our co-dreamer: it augments human skill and reflection instead of amplifying manipulation or noise.
+Artificial intelligence is our co-dreamer.
+It augments human skill and reflection and we prevent it from amplifying manipulation or noise.

 The Philosophy of